akshay-yeole/akshay-yeole/README.md

 ## 🌟 **About Me**
 - 🔭 Currently working on exciting product development projects.
 - 🌱 Always learning and exploring new technologies to enhance my skills.
-- 💬 Ask me about **Angular, .NET, SQL Server**, and everything in between.
+- 🔧 Working on **Angular, .NET, SQL Server, Azure**, and everything in between.
 - 🚀 Passionate about creating seamless user experiences and writing clean, efficient code.

 ---